Data is retrieved from snapshots from the RCSB PDB repository.

 locations with taxonomy IDs, data from the source table is extracted into the

-table sources_organela
+table sources_organela where all

 data is written as code, tag, and value.
 Its format is shown below:

-where code =
+select * from sources_organela where code = '1rav';

 code |